Rokutann/nalist.el/README.md

 ### nalist-pairs `(nalist)`

-Return a list of all pairs in NALIST.
+Return a list consisting all the pairs in NALIST.

 ```lisp
 (nalist-pairs nal-1) ;; => '((a . b) (c . d))